deep-c/nextjs-starter-template/README.md

 See [TypeORM CLI](https://typeorm.io/#/using-cli) docs for more information on other options.

-To debug the dev server it can be attached to on port `5858`.
+To debug the dev server can be attached to on port `5858`.

 The follwing launch.json can be added to debug via `vs-code`: